Last Updated on August 15, 2020 by Ellen Christian

 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

+Wondering about preparing for unemployment?
 Years ago, when Marty and I were first married, he lost his job when a local manufacturing plant downsized.
-All of a sudden, the two income salary we were used to living on was cut in half.
+All of a sudden, the two-income salary we were used to living on was cut in half.
 Sure, he received unemployment benefits but they are never equal to what you were earning at your job.
 We didn’t have that much in savings because it always seemed like something would break or need to be replaced just when we got a few dollars saved up.
 Because the economy wasn’t that great at the time, it took him quite a while to find a new job.
 We didn’t do a very good job at preparing for unemployment.

 Preparing for Unemployment